RakhithJK/spyder-ide-spyder-wiki/Home.md

-## Spyder Wiki
+# Spyder wiki

 Welcome to the Spyder IDE Wiki!

-Spyder (previously known as Pydee) is a powerful interactive development environment for the Python language with advanced editing, interactive testing, debugging and introspection features
+Spyder is a powerful interactive development environment for the Python language with advanced editing, interactive testing, debugging and introspection features

+## Development

 [[Roadmap]] | [[Changelog]]